bowieshi/bowieshi/README.md

 I am quite interested in the following questions:

-- How can we infer the physical state and dynamics of the world from causal monocular observation (single RGB camera)?
+- How can we infer the physical state and dynamics of the world from causal monocular observation (general web video setting)?
-- How can we encode motion, deformation, and interaction such that they obey physical plausibility and generalize?
+- How can we encode motion, deformation, and interaction such that they obey physical law and generalize?
-- How can we extract generalizable priors of how humans interact with the world, and how to apply it to humanoid control policy?
+- How can we extract scalable and generalizable priors of how humans interact with the world, and how to apply it to humanoid control policy?